 3. The services or infrastructure provided by the candidate organisation must be of international relevance and must be broadly relevant to more than one discipline.

 It is important that each of these elements are clearly addressed in the EOI.
+Applicants who pass this evaluation stage then need to fill in an extensive Application Form going into more detail.
+Download it here.

 The SCOSS expectation is that its community-funded model is a step towards sustainability, and not an answer to full sustainability until the end of the service’s life-cycle.
 SCOSS’s aim is to save useful, supported infrastructure from immediate collapse.
 The continuation of infrastructure is the first priority.
 The SCOSS Application Form asks applicants to provide information on former business models, and on their sustainability plans for the future to ensure good thoughts have gone into future sustainability from the outset.
 Describing challenges, and experiences will also help evaluators determine maturity and that this point as been considered in earnest.